vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 # Introduction and overview

 This project and article is not only a source for knowledge sharing but also a celebration of my love for gaming and the endless possibilities that data holds.
-It is a fusion of our two great passions: gaming and Data Engineering.
-I grew up playing StarCraft: Brood War as well as StarCraft II a lot.
+It is a fusion of two great passions: gaming and Data Engineering.
+I grew up playing a lot of StarCraft: Brood War as well as StarCraft II.
 I never made it to the grandmaster ladder, but I enjoyed every match experiencing the adrenaline rush of commanding armies, outmanoeuvring opponents, and claiming victory (from time to time at least).

 Just as I fine-tuned my build orders and adapt to enemy tactics in StarCraft, I am now optimizing data pipelines, analyze trends, and visualize insights as a Data Engineer.
 In this article I would like to share knowledge about three useful technologies of today's modern data stacks, which are namely: